 Here’s how to set up the system for your support team:

 1. Create a “firstname.lastname@example.org” email account

 First, you need to create a email@example.com account in G Suite to receive your support inquiries.

 We recommend making this account your “catch-all” email address for your G Suite domain.

 Next, log into Gmail with the firstname.lastname@example.org account and create a label called “Support”:

-For each team member who will be monitoring and answering support emails, you need to do two things:
+For each team member who will be monitoring and answering support emails, you need to do the following:

 - Enable conversation view

-When enabled, each individual account can automatically send email as firstname.lastname@example.org when replying to an email that was sent to email@example.com) or trying to email your customer directly.
+When enabled, then the Gmail account can send emails as firstname.lastname@example.org.
+Either when replying to an email (that was sent to email@example.com) or trying to email your customer directly.